Saint Thomas Christians: Further divisions

-In 1961, there was a split in the Malankara Mar Thoma Syrian Church which resulted in the formation of St. Thomas Evangelical Church of India.Thomas, K.T. & Rev. T.N.
-Koshy.
-Faith on Trial.
-Ernakulam.
-1965.
+In 1961, there was a split in the Malankara Mar Thoma Syrian Church which resulted in the formation of St. Thomas Evangelical Church of India.

 Pentecostalism began to spread among Saint Thomas Christians from 1911, due to American missionary work.
 The first Syrian Pentecostals came from Kerala Brethren, who were in turn mostly ex-Marthomites.
 As the movement gained momentum, groups of people from all traditional St. Thomas Christian denominations became part of various emerging Pentecostal and evangelical fellowships.
 Pentecostals from Syrian Christian background spearheaded the movement in Kerala and to a lesser extent in India, by providing the necessary leadership for establishing denominations like Indian Pentecostal Church of God, Assemblies of God in India, Church of God (Full Gospel) in India, The Pentecostal Mission and many other Neo-charismatic churches.
 The Syro-Malabar Church too has a very active Charismatic ministry, operated through establishments such as the Divine Retreat Centre, Muringoor.